Wedding traditions in Japan

-Japan has this endless attraction for romantic stuff.
-While Japanese people celebrate Valentine's day almost as a social obligation, it's Christmas Eve which plays the role of party night for lovers.
+Japanese people have this endless attraction for romantic stuff.
+While Japanese people celebrate Valentine's day almost as a social obligation, Christmas Eve plays the role of party night for lovers.
 In this quest for romance, western marriage's (结婚 / kekkon) popularity has increased drastically since the end of the 1990s.
-The Japanese gradually swap the kimono for a white wedding dress and a western smoking.
+The Japanese gradually swap the kimono 👘 for a white wedding dress and a western smoking.
 They even build churches or chapels to host weddings for Japanese who know absolutely nothing about Christianity.
-No matter everything's fake: they want the fake priest, as long as everything's as pure and romantic as possible.
-Even if less than 2% of Japanese claim themselves as Christians, for others no conversion is thought of.
-More and more wedding in Japan are celebrated Western style, and even directly abroad during the honeymoon (offered by many travel agencies).
-This helps to reduce the weight of traditions and especially the important cost related to the ceremonies.
+No matter everything's fake: they even want the priest, as long as everything is as pure and romantic as possible.
+Even if less than 2% of Japanese people claim themselves as Christians, for others no conversion is thought of.
+More and more wedding in Japan are celebrated Western style, and even directly abroad during the honeymoon (offered by many Japanese travel agencies).
+This helps reduce the weight of traditions and especially the important cost related to traditional ceremonies.